AlejandroHoyo/Pong-Online/README.md

 # Pong-Online

-Finsh the score and game logic and start with the web sockets
+Start with the web sockets